Our Approach

-We are recognized as a model for Rural-Urban Interdependence
+We are recognized as a model for rural-urban interdependence.

 RUX enables proactive conversations about Kentucky’s most complex challenges by building relationships across difference and uplifting a Kentucky story that is as exciting, diverse, and complex as Kentuckians.
 A story that all Kentuckians can recognize themselves in.
 As a result, our framework has become recognized a creative leadership model for building social capital and bridging the geographic and societal divides that separate members from one another.

-RUX has been celebrated by the Wall Street Journal, Christian Science Monitor, NPR’s 1A, CityLab, Huffington Post, Stateline, and NonProfit Quarterly.
+RUX has been celebrated by the Wall Street Journal, Christian Science Monitor, NPR’s 1A, The New York Times, CityLab, Huffington Post, Stateline, and NonProfit Quarterly.
 We’ve been featured at the Kennedy Center’s Arts Summit and the National Rural Assembly, and in studies by the National Governors Association and Americans for the Arts.
 RUX is supported by the National Endowment for the Arts and recently launched in Minnesota with support from the McKnight Foundation and the St. Paul and Minnesota Foundation.

 With support from the National Endowment for the Arts, the Living with Complexity Case Studies and Currency of Connection Handbook tell the story of the first seven years of the Kentucky Rural-Urban Exchange, and the Kentuckians who have been impacted.

-Case Studies: Living With Complexity
+Case Studies: Living With Complexity (2019)

 The Living with Complexity Case Studies share the impact of the Kentucky Rural-Urban Exchange through the stories of twelve Kentuckians who have engaged with the program over it’s seven year history.
 The interviews are organized in the context of the three components of the RUX Currency of Connection Framework: People, Place, and Partnership.